nuxt-community/firebase-module/README.md

 # 🔥 Nuxt-Fire

-> Easily intergrate Firebase into your Nuxt 2 project.
+> ## Easily intergrate Firebase into your Nuxt 2 project.

-### ⚠️ Important: This is a pre-release and has not been fully tested.
-Use it in production at your own risk.

 ## Demo